bricklife/Scrub/README.md

 ## Special Thanks

-The implementation of Scratch Link function is inspired by [toio Do](https://toio.io/special/do/) iPad app.
+This implementation of Scratch Link function is inspired by [toio Do](https://toio.io/special/do/) iPad app.
 Special thanks to toio Do team!